 Current Research Projects

-Haptic Regimes of Tattooing: Body Modification, Sensory History and Embodied Dependencies in Indo-Caribbean Communities
+Skin, Body Modification and Transactional Regimes: Sensory History and Embodied Dependencies in Indo-Caribbean Communities

 This project is part of the research group "Marking Power: Embodied Dependencies, Haptic Regimes and Body Modification".